-5. Decision whether to refer for investigation
+6. Decision whether to refer an allegation that meets the qualifying criteria for investigation

-- 5.1.
-The monitoring officer will confer with an independent person before making the decision whether to refer an allegation for investigation.
-The monitoring officer may obtain additional factual information to come to a decision and may request information from the subject member.
-The monitoring officer may also seek the views of any relevant parish council. - 5.2.
-The monitoring officer will only refer a matter for investigation if at appears to them that: - The alleged conduct would be likely to be a breach of the Code; - The subject member was acting in their official capacity at the time of the alleged misconduct; - The allegation does not concern something that happened so long ago that those involved are unlikely to remember it clearly enough to provide credible evidence, or where the lapse of time means there would be little benefit or point in taking action now; - An investigation would be a proportionate use of public resources and in the public interest; - The allegation is not motivated principally by personal animosity, political considerations or as a response to a previous complaint;
+- 6.1.
+The monitoring officer will confer with an independent person before making the decision whether to refer an allegation that meets the qualifying criteria for investigation.
+The monitoring officer may also: - obtain additional factual information; - request information from the subject member; - seek the views of any relevant parish council; and - take steps to facilitate an informal resolution of the matter. - 6.2.
+The monitoring officer will only refer a matter for investigation if at appears to them that: - The alleged conduct would be likely to be a breach of the code; - The subject member was acting in their official capacity at the time of the alleged misconduct;

-- The alleged misconduct would not be more appropriately addressed by the subject member receiving training or mentoring; and - The subject member is not an inexperienced member who has failed to comply with the code of conduct because of inexperience. - 5.3.
-In appropriate cases, the monitoring officer may defer the decision whether to refer an allegation for investigation in order to seek to resolve the complaint informally, without the need for an investigation.
-Such informal resolution may involve the subject member accepting that their conduct was unacceptable and agreeing to a course of action put forward by the monitoring officer.
-Where the subject member or the authority (in appropriate cases) make a reasonable offer of local resolution, but it is rejected by the Complainant, the monitoring officer will take account of this in deciding whether to refer the allegation for investigation. - 5.4.
+- The allegation does not concern something that happened so long ago that those involved are unlikely to remember it clearly enough to provide credible evidence, or where the lapse of time means there would be little benefit or point in taking action now; - An investigation would be a proportionate use of public resources and in the public interest; - The allegation is not motivated principally by personal animosity, political considerations or as a response to a previous complaint; - The alleged misconduct would not be more appropriately addressed by the subject member receiving training or mentoring; - The subject member is not an inexperienced member who has failed to comply with the code of conduct because of inexperience; and - Having regard to any steps taken to facilitate an informal resolution, the matter is unlikely to be capable of being resolved informally. - 6.3.
 If the monitoring officer decides to refer an allegation for investigation, they will give notice of the referral to the complainant, the subject member and any relevant parish council.
 The notice will contain a brief outline of the allegation and of the reasons for the decision to refer it for investigation.
 It will outline that the subject member should keep the matter confidential but may confer with an independent person (other than the one the monitoring officer conferred with).
-The notice will be copied to the independent persons. - 5.5.
+The notice will be copied to the independent persons.
+Inappropriate sharing of information could compromise the integrity of the complaints process. - 6.4.
 The monitoring officer will make any reasonable and appropriate pastoral support available on request to the subject member during the investigation and hearing process.